 Giant painting of Atlanta battle scene is moving to new site

-" A colossal panoramic painting depicting the Battle of Atlanta from the American Civil War is moving from the building where it's been displayed for nearly a century.
-Historians say moving the 6-ton Cyclorama " one of the nation's largest paintings " from Grant Park to the Atlanta History Center across town marks a major milestone in its restoration.
+A colossal panoramic painting depicting the Battle of Atlanta from the American Civil War will be lifted by cranes from the building where it has been housed for nearly a century and then trucked to its new location.
+Moving the 6-ton Cyclorama - one of the nation's largest paintings - from Grant Park to the Atlanta History Center across town marks a major milestone in its restoration, historians said.

 Add your comments below